launchdarkly/terraform-provider-launchdarkly/website/docs/r/feature_flag.html.markdown

 - `variations` - (Required) List of nested blocks describing the variations associated with the feature flag.
 You must specify at least two variations.
 To learn more, read [Nested Variations Blocks](#nested-variations-blocks).

 - `default_on_variation` - (Optional) The value of the variation served when the flag is on for new environments.
 Required if `default_off_variation` is set.
 Flag configurations in existing environments will not be changed.
+The value used here must be an exact match (including whitespace) to the `value` set in the `variations` list.

 - `default_off_variation` - (Optional) The value of the variation served when the flag is off for new environments.
 Required if `default_on_variation` is set.
 Flag configurations in existing environments will not be changed.
+The value used here must be an exact match (including whitespace) to the `value` set in the `variations` list.

 - `description` - (Optional) The feature flag's description.